Starting Out?? Check this Beginner’s Guide to Radiostation Studio Setup

 Consider your specific needs and budget and don’t hesitate to look for real-world examples and case studies to guide your decisions.

 With the right equipment, you are well on your way to high-quality, engaging broadcasts that captivate your audience.
-To help you further and to give you more inspiration on what to choose and to give you an idea of the prices, we have put together different radio studio sets.
+To help you further and to give you more inspiration on what to choose and to give you an idea of

 Take a look and put together the perfect package for your radio studio based on your wishes, requirements or budget!
 From a small home studio to a medium-sized studio for local broadcasting or internet radio to a professional analogue or digital studio for regional radio or commercial broadcasting, you will find it here!
 Click here for a studio for (almost) every budget!